**UPDATE May 2026**

 The doors opened at 8am and I queued to take a ticket at the counter as the JPJeQ app was not in use.
 I got a ticket at 845am and my number was called at 1030am.
 However it then only took 5 minutes for me to hand over the documents, pay the RM150 fee and be given the IDP, so I was finished just after 1030am.
 By contrast, a Malaysian who arrived at JPJ at the same time as me collected their IDP at 915am.

-Be aware that the fee can only be paid using a local debit or credit card or via e-wallet.
+The fee must be paid using a local debit or credit card or via e-wallet.
 Cash and international bank cards are not accepted by JPJ.